jknight/Udacity-FEND/P4/README.md

 - Adding weird voodoo css hacks to get GPU involved in rendering (transform: translateZ(0) /  backface-visibility)
 - Use document.getElementById instead of document.querySelector
 - Use document.getElementsByClassName instead of document.querySelectorAll
+- Added inline task to Grunt to get above 90 speed threshold (mobile: 93 / 100, desktop: 95 / 100))
+- Changed to document.getElementById() wherever possible
+- Set pizzas offscreen visibility to hidden.
+Does this help?
+Needs more benchmarking to tell...

+TODOs
+---
+- Could improve comments